 PLEADING NOT GUILTY TO DOEMSTIC VIOLENCE CHARGES

-If you plead NOT GUILTY to a domestic violence charge, your case will proceed to a hearing where the prosecution must prove, beyond a reasonable doubt, that you committed the offences laid against you.
+If you plead NOT GUILTY to a domestic violence charge, your case will proceed to a hearing where the prosecution must prove, beyond a reasonable doubt, that you committed the crime laid against you.
+The process is designed to protect the rights of both the accused and victims, ensuring that all parties are treated fairly under the law.
 This means the prosecution has the onus of proof to establish every element of the offence and must present evidence strong enough to bring no doubt that you are guilty.

 PLEADING GUILTY TO DOMESTIC VIOLENCE CHARGES

 If you decide to plead guilty to a domestic violence related offence then the matter is adjourned for Sentence.
+Pleading guilty to a domestic violence crime can result in penalties specifically designed to provide protection for victims and prevent further harm.
 This means the Court will hear submissions, assess harm caused and most importantly take any mitigating factors into consideration.
 Your lawyer will prepare and present these submissions to argue for the most lenient outcome possible, such as a

 reduced fine, non-conviction penalty or, a conditional release order.